Last Updated: 3/12/2022 | March 12th, 2022

 Time is something people always tell me they don’t have enough of and is one of the main reasons why they don’t travel as much as they would like.
 (Money is also an issue, which I’ve talked about here.)

 But, even if they don’t want to be nomadic, most people I know with office jobs (specifically Americans) want to travel more than they do.
-They just think they don’t have the time.
+They just feel like they don’t have the time.

 They are wrong.